CSCD01/team_15-project/deliverable-4/DOCUMENTATION.md

 2. Clone the repo and run `npm install` and `npm start` in the project root directory

-3. Paste the following into the address bar: `about:devtools-toolbox?type=extension&id=firefox-voice%40mozilla.org`
+3. Issue a command

-4. On the left bar, select the following to see the past voice command history `Indexed db -> moz-extension -> voice(default) -> utterance`
+4. Click on the gear icon of voice popup and go to the setting page of firefox voice

-6. Use the voice extension by typing or speaking an action
+5. On the left bar, select history tab

-7. Go back to the inspection tab in step 4, to find the voice command in IndexedDB
+6. voice command in IndexedDB is shown

 Besides this, the new feature to delete a history entry can also be checked